jamesawgodwin/DataScience/DS_QA.md

 A simple way of differentiating whether to use statistics or ML to solve a problem is to look at the amount and complexity of the information you have and want to model.
 Both come down to modeling data ultimately.

+# Coding question: Write a function which tells you which rows in a column contain an outlier.
+Use any language youl ike but be prepared to justify your choice.

+## I choose R because it sounds like the data will be in a dataframe, which you have to use Pandas for in python, but in R they are a first class object.

+rows_with_outliers <- function(column) {

+  //maximum and minimum value that's not an outlier max <- mean(column) + (1.5 * sd(column))
+  min <- mean(column) - (1.5 * sd(column))

+  //look in the column and see which rows are below the min or above the max

+  outliers <- column %>%
+    mutate(outliers = (column < min | column > max))
+    select(outliers)
+  //return a boolean vector with those rows

+    return(outliers)

+}